Rdatatable/data.table/GOVERNANCE.md

 ## Pull Requests

-A pull request can be merged, as long as there is one approving review (ideally from a reviewer of the affected files, different person from author of PR), and no opposing/blocking comments from Reviewers/Committers.
+A pull request can be merged as long as there is one approving review (ideally from a reviewer of the affected files, different person from author of PR), and no opposing/blocking comments from Reviewers/Committers.